JibbSmart/JoyShockMapper/README.md

 ```
 # Load the driving control scheme.
-HOME = "GTA_driving.txt" # That file should bind HOME to loading the walking scheme file!
+HOME = "Autoload/GTA5/GTA_driving.txt" # That file should bind HOME to loading the walking scheme file!
 ```

 Take note that the command bound in this way cannot contain quotation marks, and thus cannot contain the binding of a command itself.
 In this case, you should put the command in a file and load that file.